tophefo/IpCamera/README.md

 ## Roadmap for further development

-If you need a feature added that is in an API it is very easy to add most of them, so raise a ticket with the request if you are not able to copy what I have already done and create a push request.
+If you need a feature added that is in an API, please raise an issue ticket here at this github project if you are not able to copy what I have already done and create a push request.
+I am looking at 2 way audio and how it can be best added to the binding, if you have ideas then please see the issue ticket I created to discuss how this can be done and how the features will work.